himanshu2k23/YelpCamp/README.md

 # YelpCamp
-Multilayer Site with authentication, authorization, database, image upload and other features.
-Styling and front-end authorization done using Bootstrap.
+Multilayer Site with authentication, authorization, database, image upload and other features./n Styling and front-end authorization done using Bootstrap.
 Technoligies used: NodeJs, EJS, ExpressJS, MongoDB and PassportJS.